 Example: Academic Earth, OpenStudy

-This business model is implemented usually by blogs and news websites, but your e-learning business can also utilize it if you want to.
+Usually, blogs and news websites usually this model.
+But an eLearning business can also benefit from Ads.
 The only thing you need to do is find some relevant places where ads can be embedded on your website.
-Ads can also be included in course material like videos, PDF files, etc. The pros and cons of this model are as follows:
+Ads can also be included in the course material like videos, PDF files, etc.

 Pros: